Frequently asked questionsInformation about the Coronavirus

 Are business trips and times of study abroad as part of a degree course still possible?

 There will be no travel authorisations for business trips abroad until further notice; any approvals that have already been granted are revoked.
 The Rectorate urges all employees to restrict business trips within Germany to the absolute minimum.
 Students planning course-related study abroad are urgently requested not to travel at present.
+The Federal Foreign Office has issued a worldwide travel warning for non-essential, touristic trips abroad.
 No trips abroad are possible until further notice in the context of university exchange and scholarship programmes.
 The contact here is the International Relations Division.

-All members of the university returning from risk areas as defined by the Robert Koch Institute must observe a two-week self-imposed quarantine.
-During this time they should observe their state of health and, if they detect any symptoms that could point to COVID-19, make contact immediately with the district health authority by telephone.
-In every case, the questions of whether there are grounds for suspicion – also given possible contact with an infected person in Germany – and testing for coronavirus infection is required, must be clarified with the Rhine-Neckar District Health Authority.
+The questions of whether there are grounds for suspicion and testing for coronavirus infection is required must be clarified with the Rhine-Neckar District Health Authority.
 Everyone is urgently recommended not to go to a doctor’s office or emergency room without a prior arrangement.
 By dialling 06221 522-1881 people can obtain answers and advice on issues like symptoms and incubation time, or on how to protect themselves from infection.
 The telephone hotline is available daily from 7.30am to 7pm.
 Contact via email is possible at impfen @ rhein-neckar-kreis.de.
 After 9pm adults should ring the new infection emergency room on 06221 56-8626.
 The emergency room of the Pediatric and Adolescent Medicine is responsible for questions concerning children and young people.
 It can be reached by calling 06221 56-4823.

 What can every individual do?